 Again, does what it says on the tin.
 Punters can bet on whether both teams will score in the first half.
-A potentially lucrative bet, ‘BTTS in 1st Half’ is typically prices around the 4/1 mark, but can o occasion, be considerably bigger.
+Another lucrative bet, ‘BTTS in 1st Half’ is typically prices around the 4/1 mark, but can be considerably bigger.

-Much like its partner in crime above, ‘Both Teams to Score in 2nd Half’ allows punters to bet on whether both teams will bag during the second half of the game.
+‘Both Teams to Score in 2nd Half’ allows punters to bet on whether both teams will bag during the second half.
 Usually lower priced than BTTS in 1st half, but still a bet that can yield pleasing returns.

 A bet tailormade for goal lovers.
 If you want to get behind goal-filed encounters and think you’re about to witness no shortage of goal-mouth action, then ‘Both Teams to Score Two or More Goals’ could be the answer.
-Depending on the fixture, a bet that often pays out at 5/1 is often well worth a few pennies for those looking to get on a goal-related bet.
+Depending on the fixture, a bet that pays out at 5/1 is often well worth a few pennies for the interested.

-Accumulators have become massively popular among the football betting community over the last decade or so, especially when it comes to casual punters.
-Because of the nature of the market, not requiring either team to win, week after week, thousands of hopeful bettors have a few pennies on an ambitious, yet entirely plausible, both teams to score accumulator.
+Acca betting have become massively popular among the football betting community over the last decade.
+Mainly because of the nature of the market, not requiring either team to win, week after week.
+This has led to thousands of hopeful bettors have a few pennies on an ambitious, yet entirely plausible, both teams to score accumulator.

 If fun betting is your thing, then BTTS accumulators are for you.
-Part of the lure of this market is that as long as one team has scored as the game draws to a close, your bet remains alive, which isn’t exactly the case with result betting.
-Realistically, with only 5-10 minutes remaining, you can be waiting on three teams to score for your football accumulator to land and still be in with a chance.
-Similarly, even if a game is 0-0 with 20 minutes to go, there’s still hope for both teams to score bettors.
-This is one of the main reasons as to why both teams to score accumulators are so popular among UK punters.
+Part of the lure of this market is that as long as one team has scored as the game draws to a close.
+Your bet remains alive, which isn’t exactly the case with result betting.
+With only 5-10 minutes remaining, you can be waiting on three teams to score for your football accumulator to land.
+Similarly, even if a game is 0-0 with 20 minutes to go, there’s still hope for both teams to score.
+This is one of the main reasons as to why both teams to score accumulators are popular among UK punters.

-For most, BTTS betting will be a leisure activity, a bit of fun, a way of enhancing the score-trawling experience of a Saturday afternoon, or a way of enhancing the viewing of a televised match.
+For most, BTTS betting will be a leisure activity, or a way of enhancing the viewing of a televised match.
 However, there are those punters who prefer to take a more serious approach.

 If you are interested in testing the waters in that sense, then there are some things to note.
 Here are some pointers, a few both teams to score betting tips if you will.